molline/yolo/explanation.md

   ## Choice of the base image on which to build each container.
   - The docker file uses node:16.17.0-bullseye-slim .
-This is beacuse it imlements a  slimmed-down version of the operating system, based on a modern Debian OS, with a stable and active Long Term Support version of Node.js.
+This is beacuse it implements a  slimmed-down version of the operating system, based on a modern Debian OS, with a stable and active Long Term Support version of Node.js.
    ## Dockerfile directives used in the creation and running of each container.
   ## Backend
   ```